Mac Software

 The Stick Software Philosophy

 As for the "discerning user" part, well, that's up to you.
 But our hope is that you will recognize that Stick Software is kind of a special company.
-We don't release software with any (repeat, any) known bugs — we ship our apps when they are ready to ship, not when we arrive at a management-chosen production date.
+We don't release software with known bugs – we ship our apps when they are ready to ship, not when we arrive at a management-chosen production date.
 We don't ever charge you money for upgrades to our products.
 We don't spam you with undesired advertisements and promotions.
 We listen to your feedback, and respond to you with emails written by humans, not with automatically generated notices intended to deflect you.
 We develop our software for the Mac first, instead of making inferior ports from Windows.
 We even take requests from our users!
 (Jiggler, for example, was written in response to a user request).

-The Old Stick Software
+Stick Software I

-The New Stick Software
+Stick Software II

 News